-An overpayment of Housing Benefit is when we have paid you or your landlord an amount of Housing Benefit that you were not entitled to receive.
+An overpayment can happen when when we have paid you or your landlord an amount of Housing Benefit that you were not entitled to receive.

-If we have paid you too much Housing Benefit, we will usually ask you to pay back the amount we have overpaid.
+If we have paid you too much we will usually ask you to pay back the amount we have overpaid.

 Why do overpayments happen?

 Overpayments happen for various reasons.
 An overpayment often occurs if we are not told about a change of circumstance (for example, if your income has increased or if someone has moved into or out of your home).

 Sometimes, you may be claiming while you are waiting for another social security benefit to be awarded.
 If you are then awarded the other benefit, this may result in an overpayment.
 We will usually ask for this money to be repaid.

 Most overpayments are recoverable.
 However, if an overpayment was due an official error and you could not have known you were being overpaid then the overpayment is not recoverable.

 To reduce the risk of an overpayment, please tell us straight away of any changes in your circumstances.
 You must tell us about any changes and not rely on anyone else to do it for you.
 Even if you have told the Department for Work and Pensions (DWP), you must still tell us.

 Each time your entitlement is calculated, you will receive a letter telling you the information we have used in the calculation.
 You are responsible for making sure the information we have used is correct.
 Please check the letters we send to you.
 If you notice a mistake, please contact us straight away.

 When an overpayment is found, the following decisions are made: